dostonbekqosimov/library-management/README.md

 This project is a backend service for managing books, authors, genres, librarians, and library members.
 It supports robust search and filtering functionalities along with user authentication and authorization.

-## Environment Variables
+## Environment Variables:

-Sensitive data like database credentials, JWT keys, and other security configurations are stored in a `.env` file.
+- Sensitive data like database credentials, JWT keys, and other security configurations are stored in a `.env` file.
 Make sure to create a `.env` file in the root directory with the structure like `.env.example`

+## Attention:
+- Bearer token is required in the Authorization header for all requests.
+  - Example: `Authorization: Bearer <token>` in IntelliJ IDEA `.http` file

 ## Features